junjie870113/ibatis2mybatis/README_EN.md

 # iBatis2Mybatis converter

+convert base on AST defined by ibatis DTD

-if you have any question, plz feel free to contact me(junjie870113@gmail.com)
+if you have any question, plz feel free to contact with me(junjie870113@gmail.com)

 ## summary